Webinars

 SLPs who are USSAAC/ISAAC members may have their participation in this webinar reported for ASHA CEUs at no charge.
 Non-members must pay a $25 reporting fee.

-This course is offered for 0.1 ASHA CEUs (Introductory level; Professional area).
+offered for .1 ASHA CEUs (Introductory Level, Professional Area).

 ASHA Disclosures: